 Once upon a time, people homeschooled mainly for religious reasons so that they could provide a Christian education for their children.

 As the homeschooling movement has grown over the recent years and more people are starting to homeschool, there are now parents who homeschool for a large variety of reasons, including (but not limited to) religious studies.

 Today, there are homeschooling families from diverse backgrounds, experiences, and belief systems.

-This is one of my favorite reasons for homeschooling: For most homeschoolers, learning is not a “chore” to be ticked off during certain hours of “school time.”
+For many homeschoolers, learning is not a “chore” to be ticked off during certain hours of “school time.”

-Instead, homeschooling means learning any time, or at all times, and doesn’t have to fit into a perfect little 8 a.m. to 4 p.m. box while sitting at a desk reading from a textbook.
+Instead, homeschooling means learning any time, at all times, and doesn’t have to fit into a perfect little 8 a.m. to 4 p.m. box while sitting at a desk reading from a textbook or completing homeschool worksheets.

 Approaching “school” as “learning” will help your children develop a love of learning, interest, exploration, and adventure that will carry them through life and is one of the main reason to homeschool!

-I often catch my daughter–on her own–watching documentaries or searching out podcasts on a topic that we were discussing earlier.
+I often catch my daughter–on her own–watching documentaries or searching out podcasts on a topic that we discussed earlier that day.